-Even though hiking is a rewarding activity, it has its potential risks too.
+Even though hiking is a rewarding activity, it also has potential risks.
 A slippery rock can turn a simple day hike into a complex rescue mission.
 Outbound Dan offers ten tips to hikers on how to stay safe in the outdoors.

 Ever have a pair of boots that leaked, blew out a seam, or fell apart after only a few months of use?
 Read more to see if the defective boots can be replaced per their warranty service.

-Outbound Dan demonstrates how to easily make an inexpensive do-it-yourself climbing gear sling in about 30 minutes.
+Learn how to easily make an inexpensive do-it-yourself climbing gear sling in about 30 minutes.
 Perfect for climbing, mountaineering, and search and rescue.

 So you want to go night hiking?
 Taking a hike in the darkness is more complicated than just grabbing a flashlight and heading down the trail.
 Use these trail-tested techniques for a safe night hiking experience.

 What is the best backpacking stove for your next wilderness adventure?
 This article covers the advantages and disadvantages of the most popular types of camping stoves.

-The 2,100 mile Appalachian Trail from Maine to Georgia attracts millions of hikers each year.
-Additionally about 500 people each year successfully backpack the entire length of the trail.
-This article explores the history and culture of hiking the Appalachian Trail.
+The 2,100-mile Appalachian Trail from Maine to Georgia attracts millions of hikers each year.
+Explore the history and culture of hiking the Appalachian Trail.

 It's the dead of winter, 20 below zero, you're zipped securely in your sleeping bag, and it's only 6 PM.
 You have another 12 hours until the sun comes up.
 This article explores some nontraditional activities to keep boredom at bay while keeping warm in your winter camp.

 Join Outbound Dan for a winter backpacking trip into the Adirondack High Peaks.
 Dan hikes up Cliff and Colden mountains and takes in the beauty of Avalanche Lake.
 Though a spell of unseasonably warm January weather makes for interesting challenges, it is those obstacles that make cold weather...